5 Ideas for DIY Decorations for Upcoming Winter Holidays

 Each home must have a string of lights!
 What if we make it more interesting and say, that this is one of the favorite DIY party decorations?
 A string of New Year trees, snowflakes, balls, or animals will be a great addition to every house which is, by the way, a favorite element of Scandinavian and loft styles.

 What do you need?

 - A needle and cotton

 This simple decoration is a great addition to any kind of home interior décor.
-It is always important to choose an appropriate color scheme which will become perfect fit for your living room.
+It is always important to choose an appropriate color scheme which will become a perfect fit for your living room.
 If your apartment is minimalistic white/gray/navy, then choose monotone colors which are only a few shades different from the initial one.
-This kind of garland will be stylish and will complete your existing harmony with New Year mood.
-Universal white, green and red colors are perfect to any type of interior décor.
+This kind of garland will be stylish and will complete your existing harmony with New Year's mood.
+Universal white, green and red colors are perfect for any type of interior décor.
 Choose different shades of the same color to make it scrumptious.
-Always take into account the other elements like New Year tree, lights, sheets, curtains, and other.
+Always take into account the other elements like having a New Year's tree, lights, sheets, curtains, and others.